develooper1994/fbo/README.md

 -o <arg> or --output <arg> :
 -g or --gray <noarg>
 -c or --colored <noarg>
+-t or --thread <noarg> : Use all cores of the processor.
+It may affect on multicore systems on bigger screens. (only PGM and PPM for now)\n
 Don't mix color options!

 ## NetPBM Viewer